 The historical earnings per share information should be read in conjunction with the historical consolidated financial statements and notes thereto of Staples and Office Depot incorporated by reference into this proxy statement/prospectus.
-See "Where You Can Find More Information" on page [-].
-The unaudited pro forma combined earnings per share information is derived from, and should be read in conjunction with, the section entitled "Unaudited Pro Forma Condensed Combined Financial Information" and related notes included in this proxy statement/prospectus beginning on page [-].
+See "Where You Can Find More Information" on page 255.
+The unaudited pro forma combined earnings per share information is derived from, and should be read in conjunction with, the section entitled "Unaudited Pro Forma Condensed Combined Financial Information" and related notes included in this proxy statement/prospectus beginning on page 217.
 The pro forma information is presented for illustrative purposes only and is not necessarily indicative of the operating results or financial position of Staples following the merger.

-Twelve Mo ples onths Ended v 31, 2015 Office Depot Twelve Months Ended December 27, 2014 Historical Pro Forma Condensed Combined Historical Pro Forma Equivalent(1) Basic earnings (loss) per share(2) \$ 0.21 \$ (0.41) \$ (0.66) \$ (0.09) Diluted earnings (loss) per share(2) \$ 0.21 \$ (0.41) \$ (0.66) \$ (0.09) Book value per share(3) \$ 8.30 \$ 9.40 \$ 2.97 \$ 2.06 Cash dividends per share (4) \$ 0.48 \$ 0.48 \$ - \$ 0.11
+Twelve Mo ples nths Ended 231, 2015 Office Depot 13 Weeks Ended March 28, 2015 Twelve M e Depot onths Ended er 27, 2014 Historical Pro Forma Condensed Combined Historical Historical Pro Forma Equivalent(1) Basic earnings (loss) per share(2) \$ 0.21 \$ (0.41) \$ 0.08 \$ (0.66) \$ (0.09) Diluted earnings (loss) per share (2) \$ 0.21 \$ (0.41) \$ 0.08 \$ (0.66) \$ (0.09) Book value per share(3) \$ 8.30 \$ 9.46 \$ 2.97 \$ 2.97 \$ 2.07 Cash dividends per share (4) \$ 0.48 \$ 0.48 \$ - \$ 0.11

-- (1) The pro forma equivalent share amounts were calculated by multiplying the pro forma combined per share amounts by the exchange ratio of 0.2188 shares of Staples common stock per share of Office Depot common stock.
-This information shows how each share of Office Depot common stock would have participated in the combined company's earnings (loss) from continuing operations and book value if the pro forma events had occurred on the relevant dates. - (2) The pro forma earnings (loss) per share of the combined company are calculated by dividing the pro forma income (loss) by the pro forma weighted average number of shares outstanding. - (3) Historical book value per share is computed by dividing total stockholders' equity by the number of shares of Staples common stock outstanding as of January 31, 2015 or Office Depot common stock outstanding as of December 27, 2014, as applicable.
+- (1) The proforma equivalent share amounts were calculated by multiplying the proforma condensed combined per share amounts by the exchange ratio of 0.2188 shares of Staples common stock per share of Office Depot common stock.
+This information shows how each share of Office Depot common stock would have participated in the combined company's earnings (loss) from continuing operations and book value if the proforma events had occurred on the relevant dates. - (2) The pro forma earnings (loss) per share of the combined company are calculated by dividing the pro forma income (loss) by the pro forma weighted average number of shares outstanding. - (3) Historical book value per share is computed by dividing total stockholders' equity by the number of shares of Staples common stock outstanding as of January 31, 2015 or Office Depot common stock outstanding as of March 28, 2015 and December 27, 2014, as applicable.
 Pro forma combined book value per share is computed by dividing pro forma common stockholders' equity by the pro forma number of shares of Staples common stock that would have been outstanding as of January 31, 2015. - (4) In the last fiscal year, Staples paid a cash dividend of \$0.48 per share to its stockholders.
 The pro forma dividends per share are based solely on Staples' historical dividends.